 Gunstar Super Heroes consolidates both fixed firing and free firing into one mode; whichever fire button you press determines your movement freedom.
 It also offers a third firing mode that lets you fix your aim direction but still move.

-The Dragon: Smash Daisaku to Grey.
-Green fills this role for the Emperor in the final stage.
+The Dragon: Smash Daisaku to Colonel Red (General Gray in Japan and Super Heroes).
+Green fills this role as the Emperor in the final stage.

 Easter Egg: Timeron in stage 6 is an Optional Boss you can dispose of in about 2 seconds and move along, but there's a reason the game puts a timer on the screen and taunts, "How long can you last?"
 Letting him live sends you on a seemingly endless journey through Bullet Hell.
 But, if by some miracle of endurance you manage to hold out for 100 minutes... this happens.Very telling that the programmer's signature laughs at you.

-Evolving Attack: At the start, you chose your gun type, from Force (Rapid Fire, medium damage), Fire (close range, high damage), Lightning (thin rounds that pierce enemies - and can pierce through certain walls), and Chaser (homing attack, low damage).
+Evolving Attack: At the start of the original, you chose your gun type, from Force (Rapid Fire, medium damage), Fire (close range, high damage), Lightning (thin rounds that pierce enemies - and can pierce through certain walls), and Chaser (homing attack, low damage).
 You can later pick up powerups in the form of the other guns, and create a hybrid weapon from two weapon types, or two of the same.
 Take for example:

 Combining Fire with Lightning creates what is effectively a Lightsaber, the shortest ranged weapon in the game but has what may be the best damage output as well as the ability to block certain shots.